 Separate-schema data – This category of data partitions the database and software used to access it to fit different departments and situations – user data vs. product data, for example.
 Usually, there is overlap between the various databases within this type of distribution.

-In addition the informative blog, Atlantic.Net is committed to keeping up with the best new advancements in technology through our Resources page that contains How-to Guides, Articles and FAQ’s.
+For more information on the types of distributed databases and security, check out our blog post on this here.
+Atlantic.Net is committed to keeping up with the best new advancements in technology through our Resources page that contains How-to Guides, Articles and FAQ’s.

 As you can see, distributed databases represent a huge technological advancement.
 It’s not surprising that companies are shifting away from centralized databases and embracing the distributed model.
 Atlantic.net has many hosting options for a variety of companies, including Windows Private Cloud Hosting, managed cloud server hosting, HIPAA compliant hosting and our award winning super fast SSD Cloud Hosting servers.

 By Moazzam Adnan of cloud server hosting provider Atlantic.Net.